sf-wdi-14/notes/lectures/week-7/_2_tuesday/dawn/nested-resources-and-multiple-associations.md

 ##Nesting the routes

-Articles should be nested under users RESTfully.
+Articles should be nested under Users RESTfully.

 (Note: you should never have nesting more than two levels deep)